COSA is designed to elevate the field of out-of-school time education and programming.

-Mark became the COSA Training Director in July 2018 and was promoted to COSA Director in October 2019.
+Mark became the COSA Training Facilitator in July 2018 and was promoted to Director of COSA in October 2019.

-Mark holds a Bachelor’s of Science in Education from Bowling Green State University in addition to a current State of Ohio teaching certification in grades 7-12 Language Arts.
+Mark holds a Bachelor’s of Science in Education and a Master's in Curriculum and Instruction, both from Bowling Green State University.
+In addition, he maintains a State of Ohio teaching certification in grades 7-12 Language Arts.